software-students-spring2024/3-python-package-exercise-berries/README.md

 We are building a frog 🐸 named Ribbet, a virtual pet that has multiple behaviors that can be called upon each with their own unique message/response.

-NOTE: This is a python package that can be utilized in your terminal.
+NOTE: This is a python packaged that can be installed and utilized in your terminal.
 This is not a python package that can be imported into a python file.

 The unique responses will be:
 * **-h/--help**: List of commands